 We have experienced significant operating losses since our inception.
-As of September 30, 2019, we had an accumulated deficit of \$3.45 billion.
-Although we have launched ONPATTRO in the U.S., Japan, Canada and several countries in Europe, and expect to launch in additional countries during the remainder of 2019, we may never attain profitability or positive cash flow from operations.
-For the three and nine months ended September 30, 2019, we recognized \$46.1 million and \$110.6 million in net product revenues from sales of ONPATTRO, respectively.
-We expect to continue to incur annual net operating losses over the next several years and will require substantial resources over the next several years as we expand our efforts to discover, develop and commercialize RNAi therapeutics.
-In addition to revenues derived from sales of ONPATTRO, and other product candidates that achieve regulatory approval, we anticipate that a portion of any revenues we generate over the next several years will continue to be from alliances with pharmaceutical and biotechnology companies.
-We cannot be certain that we will be able to maintain our existing alliances or secure and maintain new alliances, or meet the obligations or achieve any milestones that we may be required to meet or achieve to receive payments.
-We anticipate that revenues derived from such sources will not be sufficient to make us consistently profitable.
+As of March 31, 2020, we had an accumulated deficit of \$3.91 billion.
+Although to date we have launched ONPATTRO in the U.S. and several other countries globally, launched GIVLAARI in the U.S. and Germany, and expect to launch our commercially approved products in additional countries during 2020, we may never attain profitability or positive cash flow from operations.
+For the quarter ended March 31, 2020, we recognized \$71.9 million in net product revenues from sales of ONPATTRO and GIVLAARI.
+While we believe 2019 was our peak net loss year, we expect to continue to incur annual net operating losses for the foreseeable future and will require substantial resources over the next several years as we expand our efforts to discover, develop and commercialize RNAi therapeutics, and aim to achieve a self-sustainable financial profile.
+While we believe the funding provided by Blackstone should enable us to achieve a self-sustainable profile without the need for future equity financing, we will depend on our ability to generate revenues to achieve this goal.
+In addition to revenues derived from sales of our current and future, if any, commercially approved products, we anticipate that a portion of any revenues we generate over the next several years will continue to be from alliances with pharmaceutical and biotechnology companies.
+We cannot be certain that we will be able to maintain our existing alliances or secure and maintain new alliances, or meet the obligations or achieve any milestones that we may be required to meet or achieve to receive payments under our existing or new alliances.

 We believe that to become and remain consistently profitable, we must succeed in discovering, developing and commercializing novel drugs with significant market potential.
-This will require us to be successful in a range of challenging activities, including pre-clinical testing and clinical trial stages of development, obtaining regulatory approval and reimbursement for these novel drugs and manufacturing, marketing and selling them.
-We may never succeed in these activities, and may never generate revenues that are significant enough to achieve profitability.
+This will require us to become and/or continue to be successful in a range of challenging activities, including pre-clinical testing and clinical trial stages of development, obtaining regulatory approval and reimbursement for these novel drugs and manufacturing, marketing and selling them.
+We may never succeed as a commercial company, and may never generate revenues that are significant enough to achieve profitability.
 Even if we do achieve profitability, we may not be able to sustain or increase profitability on a quarterly or annual basis.
 If we cannot become and remain consistently profitable, the market price of our common stock could decline.
 In addition, we may be unable to raise capital, expand our business, develop additional product candidates or continue our operations.